olivr-com/common-file-action/README.md

 with:
   url: https://your-file.md

-  # -You can download the file in a subdirectory
+  # You can download the file in a subdirectory
   path: './subdirectory/'

-  # If you want to use this name as the file name to create
+  # Use this name as the file name to create
-  # defaults to the downloaded file name
+  # (defaults to the downloaded file name)
   filename: 'your-new-filename.md'

   # Will throw an errror if file content has changed